To each and every American citizen,

 While this is a basic introduction to the motivation that drives our behavior, we must dive deeper than the simplistic model outlined by Maslow and begin to explore neurology, the study of the human brain.
 What actually happens when a person becomes self-actualized?

 The DMN is a collection of neural structures that include the most recently evolved part of the human brain: the prefrontal cortex.
 This incredibly important network activates when we have no immediate task to work on, when we are bored.
 If we are at not doing anything, this cerebral structure enables us to imagine and daydream, or as the technical literature puts it, to engage in stimulus independent thought.
 The DMN enables us to tinker with and manipulate reality, ideas, and stories in our minds, creating narratives that appeal to or create anxiety for the individual.
-This network is the source of our innovation, creativity, and imagination.
-The activation of the DMN creates a small degree of suffering, as anyone who has ever been bored knows, thereby incentivizing the individual to act.
-By calculating the emotional cost/benefit of a particular course of action, the DMN helps us plan for the future, learn from the past, and guide our actions in the present.
+These abilities may sound trivial, but the reality is that imagining what could be is arguably the most advanced capability of our minds.

 "Some men see things as they are and ask why, I dream things that never were and ask why not."